Join Us for this Major

 Regional Airport

-Keynote: Curtis Ross, Thompson Regional Airport Authority
+Speaker: Curtis Ross, Thompson Regional Airport Authority

 Thompson’s new $120 million airport currently is under construction with new features and amenities.
 How will this impact growth, foster new business development, jobs, & improve services in the region, etc?